Cesare Previti: SME trial

 In the "Sme" case, he was sentenced to five years in jail on 22 November 2003 but he appealed and remained free.
 On 2 December 2005 he was condemned again and sentenced to five years, but he appealed once more.
 On 30 November 2006 the verdict was invalidated by the Corte di Cassazione, on the ground that the Milan court did not have jurisdiction to try the case.
 The case has been transferred to Perugia.
 The prescription term, however, was very close (April 2007).
 He is accused of corrupting judge Renato Squillante: the sum of about $434,000 was transferred from Silvio Berlusconi's personal account to one of his lawyer Previti's accounts and later to the judge's account.

 IMI-SIR trial

 In the "Imi-Sir" case, he was sentenced to eleven years in jail on 29 April 2003 and he appealed.
 He was later sentenced to seven years on 23 May 2005 but he appealed again.

-Final Conviction
+Final conviction

-On 4 May 2006 was definitely sentenced by the Corte di Cassazione to six years.
+On 4 May 2006, he was definitely sentenced by the Court of Cassation to six years.